-Environment Canada's air quality researchers make significant contributions to the understanding of a variety of air pollution problems, in Canada and abroad.
+Environment and Climate Change Canada's air quality researchers make significant contributions to the understanding of a variety of air pollution problems, in Canada and abroad.

-Environment Canada works to develop, apply and provide world-class unbiased, relevant and scientifically sound and timely knowledge, data and information on atmospheric chemistry and physics.
+Environment and Climate Change Canada works to develop, apply and provide world-class unbiased, relevant and scientifically sound and timely knowledge, data and information on atmospheric chemistry and physics.
 This work supports the development of policies and regulations, and high quality environmental services to Canadians.

 - Conducting research and measuring the physical and chemical processes that determine the chemistry of the atmosphere;

 - Undertaking air quality monitoring and measuring techniques;